If you are looking at the various GPS watches for runners with a heart rate monitor, you might feel a little overwhelmed with the volume of choice.

 So, with the huge variety of watches for runners that come with heart rate monitors, there is bound to be one just right for you.

 But first make sure you understand what your specific requirements are.

 And make sure you not only think about your requirements now but also what they might be in 12 months or so.

 Do you want something that can do the job but is primarily a fashion statement (an Apple watch).

 Or do you want something with all the bells and whistles to allow you to analyse your efforts for all angles.

 Do you want to pay slightly more on a watch that is ok for general wear?

-Whatever you decide there are going to be plenty of watches for runners with a heart rate monitor to choose from…you just need to decide what sort of runner you are.
+Whatever you decide there are going to be plenty of GPS watches that measure your heart rate for us runners to choose from…you just need to decide what sort of runner you are.